Framycetin Sulfate (fra-me-see-tin sul-fate)

 Soframycin should be discarded 4 weeks after first opening.

-If your doctor or pharmacist tells you to stop using Soframycin or the medicine has passed the expiry date, ask your pharmacist
+If your doctor or pharmacist tells you to stop using Soframycin or the medicine has passed its expiry date, ask your pharmacist

 what to do with any that is left over.